liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs.md

 **Question:** Is there a Tenant to Tenant (T2T) migration solution?

 Answer: Yes.
 Cross-tenant OneDrive migration is now available outside of Migration Manager.
-A cross tenant migration solution for **SharePoint** is currently available.</br>[Learn more about the Cross-tenant OneDrive migration](/microsoft-365/enterprise/cross-tenant-onedrive-migration.)
+A cross tenant migration solution for **SharePoint** is currently available.
+[Learn more about the cross-tenant OneDrive migration](/microsoft-365/enterprise/cross-tenant-onedrive-migration).

 **Question:** Can I migrate content from SharePoint Server?